Inventory control: laying paths for a bright business future

 It’s best to keep the amount of inventory being worked on to a minimum to further reduce your investment in inventory.

 Split up production into cells that work on different sub-assemblies to reduce lead times between each operation (cleaning, machining, and so on).
-This can be done in many ways:
+This can be done by:

 3. Finished goods availability